Stewart Smith — Jed’s Other Poem

 Discovering Grandaddy

 I created the Jed video as a hobby; my self-initiated nights-and-weekends project for spring and summer of 2005.
 But the seeds of Jed were planted a few years earlier.
 The Sophtware Slump album was released in the spring of 2000, the end of my freshman year at the University of Connecticut.
 That was the peak of Napster and its MP3 file sharing service.
-Myself and other Radiohead fans were scouring the service for anything that might be related to Kid A, (their long awaited followup to OK Computer), not due for release until that October.
-I was retreading an obsession I’d had previously in the lead up to OK Computer, downloading VQF audio files to compile into a cassette collection titled Hypoxia.
+Myself and other Radiohead fans were idly combing peer-to-peer trading networks for anything that might be related to the upcoming Kid A record, (Radiohead’s long awaited followup to OK Computer).
+I was effectively retreading an old obsession I’d had in the lead up to OK Computer’s release; downloading rare or unreleased audio files to compile into a little collection for myself and friends.
+(See Hypoxia.)
+I wasn’t aware that Grandaddy even existed.

 Grandaddy’s sophomore record, The Sophtware Slump (2000).
 Note the sticker that reads “Named one of the ten best records of the year that you didn’t hear—Spin Magazine, January 2001.”
 The water-damaged pages of this album booklet don’t fully open anymore, thanks to Hurricane Sandy.